 His earlier works included architectural designs for Allianz Leipzig and Audi UK.

 Since his first Mayfair solo show in 2008, Humphrey’s work has been shown throughout the world.
-His major WW1 Centenary solo exhibition commissioned by Canary Wharf Group and supported by The Royal British Legion, Corp of Royal Engineers, and Ministry of Defence ‘Remembrance Art Trail,’ 2016-2018 and ‘Art Honours Our Heroes,’ 2018 was installed at One Canada Tower lobby and across the estate.
-The collection is permanently displayed at Dover’s seafront art trail, Royal Engineers Museum, Chatham, Kent, and selected UK regiments.
+His major WW1 Centenary solo exhibition ‘Remembrance Art Trail’ 2016-2018 and ‘Art Honours Our Heroes’ 2018, commissioned by Canary Wharf Group and supported by The Royal British Legion, Corp of Royal Engineers, and Ministry of Defence, was installed at One Canada Tower lobby and across the Canary Wharf estate.
+A selection of works from his ‘Remembrance Series’ 2013-2018 are now permanently displayed covering various sites in the UK; Dover seafront trail endorsed by Dover Town Council, Royal Engineers Museum, and selected Military Corp regiments.